Compare Polygon vs Base

 Polygon max theoretical TPS is 79.99% lower than Base max theoretical TPS

-Polygon block time is 1.06X longer than Base block time
+Polygon block time is the same as Base block time

 Finality